phoemona/phoemona/README.md

 - 👀 I’m interested in -> coding, web development, salad
 - 🌱 I’m currently learning -> how to fly
 - 💞️ I’m looking to collaborate with -> eagles
-- 📫 How to reach me -> via github or turtle@mail.trusty-eagle-inc.
+- 📫 How to reach me -> via github or turtle@trusty-eagle-inc.mail

 <!---
 phoemona/phoemona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.